 $7,500 funding goal

-Let’s start from the top.
-A $7,500 funding goal isn’t something to be suspicious over, there’s plenty of projects that only ask for a few hundred dollars.
-However when you consider that the Dark Skyes developers are promising over 100 hours of gameplay, for a dating sim, it seems a little suspicious.
+Dark Skye’s $7,500 funding goal isn’t necessarily something to be suspicious of.
+There’s plenty of Kickstarter projects that only ask for a few hundred dollars.
+Consider, though, that the Dark Skyes developers are promising over 100 hours of gameplay for a dating sim.
+A genre that typically offers play times well below five hours.
+Though, any game can have over 100 hours of gameplay if you’re willing to stay with it long enough.

-Conclusion: This could just as easily be someone over promising as much as it could be a scam.
-Not necessarily a red flag that it’s a scam, but you should be concerned that so much is being promised for so little.
+Conclusion: The low funding goal could just as easily be a developer over promising as much as it could an indicator of a scam.
+Not the biggest red flag that it’s a scam, but potential Kickstarter backers should be concerned that so much is being promised for so little.

-So first we have the 100 hours of gameplay, that’s fine, you could say that any game has 100 hours of gameplay if you want to play it over and over.
-Then there’s “deep rpg elements” that are mentioned a couple times but never described, a “massive map” that would seem curiously out of place in a dating sim, and mention of weapons and character classes.
+The “deep rpg elements” that are mentioned multiple times on the Kickstarter page seem out of place for a dating sim.
+As does the promised “massive map,” weapons, and character classes.
 Information on how these elements work together to form a cohesive game would be nice, but are nowhere to be found.

-Conclusion: Again, it could be an incompetent designer, someone that doesn’t know how to write a Kickstarter pitch, or a particularly lazy and inept scammer.
-Regardless of who it is, this should raise some concern, particularly when the developers have been completely silent with additional information.
+Conclusion: It could just be an overzealous designer, someone that doesn’t know how to write a Kickstarter pitch, or a particularly inept scammer.
+Regardless of who it is, the unrealistic game features are concerning.
+Particularly when the developers have been completely silent with additional information.

 “Brony” Dating Sim